-Implementers: Helvetas Swiss Intercooperation, Macedonian Civic Education Center (MCEC), and Economic Chamber of Macedonia
+Implementers: Helvetas Swiss Intercooperation, Macedonian Civic Education Center (MCEC), and Economic Chamber of North Macedonia

 Partners: Ministry of Education and Science, Ministry of Labor and Social Policy as well as other relevant ministries, state institutions and schools for vocational education and training, municipalities, private sector companies, vocational skills development providers and civil society organizations.

 Target Group: Under and unemployed youth aged 15-29 including vocational education and training students, as well as reaching out to women, Roma and persons with disabilities.